Move Forward Guide

 What Kind of Physical Therapist Do I Need?

 All physical therapists are prepared through education and experience to treat pelvic fractures.
 However, you may want to consider:

-- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in geriatric or sports physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in geriatric, orthopaedic, or sports physical therapy.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.

 General tips when you're looking for a physical therapist (or any other health care provider):

 - Get recommendations from family and friends or from other health care providers.